tatlat/eks-hybrid/example/packer/README.md

 Set the following environment variables before running the Packer build:

+## Nodeadm Architecture Type
+- NODEADM_ARCH: String.
+Architecture of your system to install the proper nodeadm.
+Supports both x86_64 and ARM.
+Enter 'amd' or 'arm'.

 ## Packer SSH Password
 - PKR_SSH_PASSWORD: String.
 Packer uses the ssh_username and ssh_password variables to SSH into the created machine when provisioning.
 This needs to match the passwords used to create the initial user within the respective OS's `kickstart` or `user-data` files.
 The default is set as "builder" or "ubuntu" depending on the OS.
 When setting your password, make sure to change it within the corresponding `ks.cfg` or `user-data` file as well.

 ## ISO Image and Checksum
+Used primarily when building non-AMI images.

 - ISO_URL: String.
 URL of the ISO to use.
 Can be a web link to download from a server, or an absolute path to a local file
 - ISO_CHECKSUM: String.
 Associated checksum for the supplied ISO.